Van ECK Associates Corp Purchases 620 Shares of The New York Times Company (NYSE:NYT)

-Van ECK Associates Corp raised its position in The New York Times Company (NYSE:NYT – Get Rating) by 21.6% during the fourth quarter, HoldingsChannel.com reports.
-The institutional investor owned 3,494 shares of the company’s stock after purchasing an additional 620 shares during the period.
-Van ECK Associates Corp’s holdings in New York Times were worth $169,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Van ECK Associates Corp increased its holdings in shares of The New York Times Company (NYSE:NYT – Get Rating) by 21.6% during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 3,494 shares of the company’s stock after acquiring an additional 620 shares during the period.
+Van ECK Associates Corp’s holdings in New York Times were worth $169,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently bought and sold shares of the business.
-O Shaughnessy Asset Management LLC boosted its position in shares of New York Times by 800.0% in the third quarter.
-O Shaughnessy Asset Management LLC now owns 513 shares of the company’s stock valued at $25,000 after acquiring an additional 456 shares during the period.
-National Bank of Canada FI acquired a new stake in New York Times in the 4th quarter worth about $26,000.
-TFC Financial Management boosted its holdings in New York Times by 186.7% in the 3rd quarter.
-TFC Financial Management now owns 668 shares of the company’s stock valued at $33,000 after purchasing an additional 435 shares during the period.
-Spire Wealth Management acquired a new position in shares of New York Times during the 4th quarter worth approximately $45,000.
-Finally, Signaturefd LLC increased its holdings in shares of New York Times by 43.0% during the third quarter.
-Signaturefd LLC now owns 1,007 shares of the company’s stock worth $50,000 after purchasing an additional 303 shares during the period.
-Hedge funds and other institutional investors own 92.83% of the company’s stock.
+Other hedge funds have also added to or reduced their stakes in the company.
+O Shaughnessy Asset Management LLC boosted its stake in New York Times by 800.0% in the third quarter.
+O Shaughnessy Asset Management LLC now owns 513 shares of the company’s stock worth $25,000 after purchasing an additional 456 shares in the last quarter.
+National Bank of Canada FI bought a new position in shares of New York Times in the fourth quarter valued at about $26,000.
+TFC Financial Management lifted its position in New York Times by 186.7% during the 3rd quarter.
+TFC Financial Management now owns 668 shares of the company’s stock worth $33,000 after buying an additional 435 shares in the last quarter.
+Spire Wealth Management bought a new stake in New York Times during the 4th quarter worth about $45,000.
+Finally, Signaturefd LLC increased its position in New York Times by 43.0% in the 3rd quarter.
+Signaturefd LLC now owns 1,007 shares of the company’s stock valued at $50,000 after acquiring an additional 303 shares in the last quarter.
+92.83% of the stock is owned by hedge funds and other institutional investors.

-New York Times declared that its Board of Directors has initiated a share repurchase plan on Wednesday, February 2nd that allows the company to repurchase $150.00 million in shares.
-This repurchase authorization allows the company to buy up to 2.2% of its stock through open market purchases.
-Stock repurchase plans are generally an indication that the company’s board of directors believes its shares are undervalued.
+New York Times announced that its Board of Directors has approved a stock repurchase program on Wednesday, February 2nd that authorizes the company to buyback $150.00 million in outstanding shares.
+This buyback authorization authorizes the company to repurchase up to 2.2% of its stock through open market purchases.
+Stock buyback programs are generally a sign that the company’s board believes its stock is undervalued.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, April 21st.
-Investors of record on Wednesday, April 6th will be paid a $0.09 dividend.
-The ex-dividend date is Tuesday, April 5th.
-This is a positive change from New York Times’s previous quarterly dividend of $0.07.
-This represents a $0.36 annualized dividend and a yield of 0.80%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, April 21st.
+Shareholders of record on Wednesday, April 6th will be issued a dividend of $0.09 per share.
+The ex-dividend date of this dividend is Tuesday, April 5th.
+This represents a $0.36 dividend on an annualized basis and a yield of 0.80%.
+This is a boost from New York Times’s previous quarterly dividend of $0.07.
 New York Times’s dividend payout ratio (DPR) is 27.91%.

-In other news, CEO Levien Meredith A. Kopit sold 10,000 shares of the company’s stock in a transaction on Thursday, February 24th.
-The shares were sold at an average price of $42.78, for a total transaction of $427,800.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, CEO Levien Meredith A. Kopit sold 10,000 shares of the business’s stock in a transaction on Thursday, February 24th.
+The shares were sold at an average price of $42.78, for a total value of $427,800.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
 Also, EVP Diane Brayton sold 9,999 shares of the firm’s stock in a transaction on Friday, February 18th.
-The shares were sold at an average price of $41.44, for a total value of $414,358.56.
+The stock was sold at an average price of $41.44, for a total value of $414,358.56.
 The disclosure for this sale can be found here.
-Insiders own 1.90% of the company’s stock.
+1.90% of the stock is currently owned by insiders.

 The New York Times Company, together with its subsidiaries, provides news and information for readers and viewers across various platforms worldwide.
 It offers The New York Times (The Times), a daily and Sunday newspaper in the United States, as well as international edition of The Times; and operates the NYTimes.com Website.